 Taylor Mac

 Taylor Mac is a MacArthur Fellow, a Pulitzer Prize Finalist, a Tony nominee (for Best Play), and the recipient of the Kennedy Prize (with Matt Ray), the Doris Duke Performing Artist Award, a Guggenheim, a Drama League Award, a NY Drama Critics Circle Award, two Obie’s, two Bessies, and the first American to receive the International Ibsen Award.
 Mac is the author of The Hang (with Matt Ray); Gary, A Sequel to Titus Andronicus; A 24-Decade History of Popular Music; Hir; The Fre, The Walk Across America For Mother Earth, The Lily’s Revenge; The Young Ladies Of; and The Be(A)st of Taylor Mac.
-Boston area audiences last saw Mac performing in the two-man show The Last Two People On Earth: an Apocalyptic Vaudeville performed with Mandy Patinkin and directed by Susan Stroman.
+Boston area audiences last saw Mac’s world premiere of his play Joy and Pandemic at The Huntington and, prior to that in Boston, he performed in the two-man show The Last Two People On Earth: an Apocalyptic Vaudeville performed with Mandy Patinkin and directed by Susan Stroman.